March 03, 2021 | Team GoFloaters

 A famous German quote is Morgenstund hat Gold im Mund meaning the early bird gets the worm or the morning hour has gold in its mouth.

 The average workweek in Belgium for full-time employees is 38.8 hours.
-Belgium work culture enjoys a blend of German, French and Anglo-Saxion.
+Belgium work culture enjoys a blend of German, French and Anglo-Saxion work ethic.
 Career and employee work satisfaction are taken very seriously.
-No wonder, Belgium work policies are exceedingly people focussed.
+No wonder, Belgium work policies are exceedingly people focused.

 This Scandinavian country has an average of 39 hours in a workweek for full-time employees, ensuring excellent work-life balance.